Welcome to the The Oldest Trick in Magic

 To obtain a password, please click here.

 Please note that the Cups and Balls Museum is a virtual museum.
 It is not open to the public except by appointment.
 I need at least a week's notice to accommodate visitors.

-If you use Spam Arrest or some other similar spam filter program that requires that I send you a confirmation e-mail, click here.
+If you use Spam Arrest or some other similar spam filter program that requires that I send you an e-mail requesting access, click here.

 This web site is best viewed using a computer.